mm80843/T3.5/docs/Benef/PBN__Benef_556.md

 ## Articles mentionning this Benefit

 * [Mobility Behaviour in View of the Impact of the COVID-19 Pandemic—Public Transport Users in Gdansk Case Study](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_113.md)

+## Name of the Benefit

+Decreased traffic congestion, improved air quality